-Tax Credits Used and Refunds Approved in 2015 and 2016
+Tax Credits Used and Refunds Approved in 2016 and 2017

-In 2016, the report contains specific project information for 47 companies.
+In 2017, the report contains specific project information for 58 projects.
 Project-specific information is reported after a qualification audit and two years of activity have been completed.
 The specific information reported, in alternating years, is the name of the taxpayer, the project location, and the two-year aggregate of total credits used and refunds approved.
 The number reported includes direct sales and use tax refunds on qualified property and the total credits used.
 These credits include credits used to offset or refund a taxpayer's corporation income tax, a distribution of credits to the owners of an applicant that is a flow-through entity, a sales and use tax refund, income tax withholding offset or refund, or a real property tax reimbursement.
 The personal property tax exemption is not included in the report.

 The distribution of credits is reported in total when the distribution is made, even if the owners have not used all of the credits received.
-Recapture payments are not reported.
+Recapture payments are not subtracted from the total.